hellenike/textbook/docs/preliminaries/accent/index.md

 αὐτήν is the last word of the first sentence: we'll pause at the period, and the accent can remain unchanged.
 In sentence 2, however, αὐτήν is followed by the accented word ἀπιέναι ("leave"); we have to change its acute to grave for the preferred sound and rhythm to the whole sentence.

-Notice that since the grave accent occurs only in the context of a sentence, when you examples of forms noun, adjective, or verb forms in this textbook, you will not see or use a grave accent!
+Notice that since the grave accent occurs only in the context of a sentence, when you encounter isolated examples of  noun, adjective, or verb forms in this textbook, you will not see or use a grave accent!

 ### The circumflex